lake-wg/edhoc/draft-ietf-lake-edhoc.md

 +------------------------------------------------------------------>|
 |                             message_1                             |
 ~~~~~~~~~~~
-{: #fig-error1 title="Example of an Initiator supporting suites 5, 6, 7, 8, and 9 in decreasing order of preference, and a Responder supporting suite 6 but not suite 5.
-The Responder rejects the first message_1 with an error indicating support for suite 6.
-The Initiator also supports suite 6, and therefore selects suite 6 in the second message_1.
-The Initiator prepends in SUITES_I the selected suite 6 with the more preferred suites, in this case suite 5, to mitigate a potential attack on the cipher suite negotiation."}
+{: #fig-error1 title="Cipher Suite Negotiation Example 1."}
 {: artwork-align="center"}

-In the second example ({{fig-error2}}), the Responder supports cipher suites 8 and 9 but not the more preferred (by the Initiator) cipher suites 5, 6 or 7.
+In Example 2 ({{fig-error2}}), the Responder supports cipher suites 8 and 9 but not the more preferred (by the Initiator) cipher suites 5, 6 or 7.
 To illustrate the negotiation mechanics we let the Initiator first make a guess that the Responder supports suite 6 but not suite 5.
+Since the Responder supports neither 5 nor 6, it rejects the first message_1 with an error indicating support for suites 8 and 9 in SUITES_R (in any order).
+The Initiator also supports suites 8 and 9, and prefers suite 8, so therefore selects suite 8 in the second message_1.
+The Initiator prepends in SUITES_I the selected suite 8 with the more preferred suites in order of preference, in this case suites 5, 6 and 7, to mitigate a potential attack on the cipher suite negotiation.

-Since the Responder supports neither 5 nor 6, it responds with SUITES_R containing the supported suites, after which the Initiator selects its most preferred supported suite.
-(If the Responder had supported suite 5, it would have included it in SUITES_R of the response, and it would in that case have become the selected suite in the second message_1.)
+Note 1.
+If the Responder had supported suite 5, it would have included it in SUITES_R of the response, and it would in that case have become the selected and only suite in the second message_1.

-Note that the content of the fields of message_1 may be different when sent the second time, in particular the ephemeral key MUST be different.
+Note 2.
+The content of the fields of message_1 may be different when sent the second time, in particular the ephemeral key MUST be different.

 ~~~~~~~~~~~ aasvg
 Initiator                                                   Responder